Stock market today: Most of Wall Street slips as the bond market cranks up the pressure

 More encouraging for Wall Street was that the report also indicated prices were easing in September.
 That could mean less pressure on inflation, which has been feeling heat recently from fast-rising oil prices.

-Crude oil prices pulled back on Monday after charging mostly higher from $70 during the summer.
-A barrel of U.S. crude fell 1.5% to $89.44.
-Brent crude, the international standard, sank 1.2% to $91.12.
+Crude oil prices pulled back on Monday after charging higher from $70 in the summer.
+A barrel of U.S. crude fell $1.97 to settle at $88.82.
+Brent crude, the international standard, also sank.
+Brent lost $1.49 to settle at $90.71 a barrel.

-On the winning side of Wall Street, Discover Financial Services jumped 5.7% for the biggest gain in the S&P 500.
+On the winning side of Wall Street, Discover Financial Services rose 5.2% for the biggest gain in the S&P 500.
 The company gave details about a consent order it received from the Federal Deposit Insurance Corp, requiring Discover Bank to improve its consumer compliance management system.
 Analysts pointed to how Discover did not receive a fine, which could be seen as a positive for the stock.

 Congress over the weekend avoided a shutdown of the federal government, which threatened to hurt the economy and disrupt the publication of economic data Wall Street finds crucial.
 But Capitol Hill only temporarily delayed the threat, promising another showdown.
 Plus, traders are well aware the stock market has held up rather well through past shutdowns.